Skip to content

 4 Stars: SlideBelt - The oldest of the three and overall a pretty nice belt.
 Founder is a cousin of Mission belt founder – who we confirmed, stole the concept from them.
 Ouch.
 Uses a unique pull lever buckle release (nice) and they have great packaging.
 Leather quality is fair with a 7” track (30 size positions).
 Various canvass belts and survival belt.
 On the negative – their buckle faces are limited to one solid style with various colors/patterns etc. Good look for teens.

-Most of these belts come in a one-size fits most waists and you trim off the excess leather yourself.
+Most of these belts come in a one-size-fits-most, and you trim off the excess leather yourself.
 Sounds tricky, but it’s actually quite easy to do.

 Lastly another SEO shout out to Shark Tank, Beyond the Tank, Kickstarter and IndieGoGo for playing along and taking a piece of the pie.